Frequently asked questions

 The overhead in the job start and cleanup makes it unpractical to run thousands of short tasks as individual jobs on Star.

-The queueing setup on star, or rather, the accounting system generates overhead in the start and finish of a job of about 1 second at each end of the job.
+The queueing setup on Star, or rather, the accounting system generates overhead in the start and finish of a job of about 1 second at each end of the job.
 This overhead is insignificant when running large parallel jobs, but creates scaling issues when running a massive amount of shorter jobs.
 One can consider a collection of independent tasks as one large parallel job and the aforementioned overhead becomes the serial or unparallelizable part of the job.
 This is because the queuing system can only start and account one job at a time.
 This scaling problem is described by Amdahls Law.

-If the tasks are extremly short, you can use the example below.
-If you want to spawn many jobs without polluting the queueing system, please have a look at job_arrays.
+If you want to spawn many jobs without polluting the queueing system, please have a look at array jobs.

 By using some shell trickery one can spawn and load-balance multiple independent task running in parallel within one node, just background the tasks and poll to see when some task is finished until you spawn the next: